coy-humphrey/nvme-hpe/documentation/backup_research.md

 In the event of a failure that breaks the MBR, we can reinstall CentOS (thus creating a new MBR) and then restore the rest of our data with rsync.

+### Restoring a Broken System

+For a system with a working MBR that will not boot (perhaps from a broken kernel), an external .ISO will need to be used.
+An Arch Linux dvd makes a good choice for this, as it allows booting into a live environment and includes rsync.

+After booting into the live system, we will need to mount both the primary and backup drives.
+Our scripts assume that the backup drive is mounted to /mnt/backup.
+Assuming the backup partition is sdb1, this can be accomplished with the following command:

+	mkdir /mnt/backup
+	mount /dev/sdb1 /mnt/backup

 ### Scripts

 	backup.sh